dhkaneda/dhkaneda/README.md

   - More Kubernetes
 - 👯 I’m looking to collaborate on
   - Kubernetes, CICD, AWS
-- 💬 Ask me about Dutch rabbits
+- 💬 Ask me about Holland Lops and Netherlands Dwarves
 - 📫 How to reach me: dennishuynh@protonmail.com
 - ⚡ Fun fact:
   - "kaneda", as in Shotaro Kaneda